Skip to main content

 Canceling a Living Will

 You can cancel your Living Will at any time.
+You can cancel regardless of your mental or physical condition.
 The best way to do it is by destroying the original Living Will and signing and dating a written note that cancels your Living Will.
 You should then send it to:

 • Your doctor,